bryanthowell-tableau/tableau_tools/README.md

 The PublishedContent class has a method called PublishedContent.convert_permissions_obj_list_from_orig_site_to_current_site(permissions_obj_list, orig_site)

 orig_site is a TableauRestApiConnection class object that is a signed-in connection to the original site.
 This allows the method to translate the names of Groups and Users from the Originating Site to the site where the PublishedContent lives.
-In most cases, you'll do this on a Project object.
+In most cases, yo'll do this on a Project object.
 The method returns a list of Permissions objects, which can be put directly into set_permissions_by_permissions_obj_list

 Ex.